Add a disk to a Linux VM

 Applies to: ✔️ Linux VMs ✔️ Flexible scale sets

-This article shows you how to attach a persistent disk to your VM so that you can preserve your data - even if your VM is reprovisioned due to maintenance or resizing.
+This article shows you how to attach a persistent disk to your virtual machine (VM) to preserve your data, even if your VM is reprovisioned due to maintenance or resizing.

 Note